shraiwi/shraiwi.github.io/blog/simd-fast-esp32s3.md

 > I wrote an accelerated FAST feature detector for the ESP32-S3 that leverages its 128-bit SIMD instructions.
 It achieves roughly double the performance of the reference implementation, and takes around ~6ms to process a QVGA (320x240) frame.

 For its price, the ESP32-S3 is a powerhouse of a microcontroller.
 Within its unassuming plastic package lies a dual-core CPU running at a maximum of 240MHz with a slew of peripherals, including WiFi and Bluetooth Low Energy radios.
-While digging through its [technical reference manual](https://www.espressif.com/sites/default/files/documentation/esp32-s3_technical_reference_manual_en.pdf) I discovered that the chip supports for a limited set of SIMD instructions.
+While digging through its [technical reference manual](https://www.espressif.com/sites/default/files/documentation/esp32-s3_technical_reference_manual_en.pdf) I discovered that the chip supports a limited set of SIMD instructions.
 For silicon that's cheaper than the average coffee, that's pretty cool.
 Let's see what exciting things we can do with it!

-Along the way, I learned the basics of assembly on the ESP32-S3, worked around its eccentric limitations, and ended up writing my own basic register allocator, `basm` in the process of writing a SIMD-accelerated FAST corner detector.
+In the process of writing a SIMD-accelerated FAST corner detector, I learned the basics of assembly on the ESP32-S3, worked around its eccentric limitations, and ended up writing my own basic register allocator, `basm`.
 I've posted the source code [here](https://github.com/shraiwi/simd-fast-esp32s3).

 ---